rehanvipin/cardboard-box/README.md

-# Cardboard-box when you want to teleport away
+# Cardboard-box for when you want to teleport away
 ---
-Lightweight containers for development not just deployment.
+Lightweight boxes for development not just deployment.
-Unlike containers, boxes are meant for 'longer'-term usage.
+Boxes are meant for 'longer'-term usage than usual.
+Boxes are, in essence, containers.

 ## Goals
 1. List all file-systems created on system